OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 * [1] Wikipedia: Authenticated Encryption -- https://en.wikipedia.org/wiki/Authenticated_encryption
 * [2] Luck Thirteen: Breaking the TLS and DTLS Record Protocols -- http://www.isg.rhul.ac.uk/tls/TLStiming.pdf

 ##### Tools

--- TODO --

-### if symmetric encryption or MACs are used, test for hard coded secret keys

-#### Overview

--- TODO: write Introduction --

-The following checks would be performed in the last two app categories:

-* Ensure that no keys/passwords are hard coded and stored within the source code.
-Pay special attention to any 'administrative' or backdoor accounts enabled in the source code.
-Storing fixed salt within application or password hashes may cause problems too.
-* Ensure that no obfuscated keys or passwords are in the source code.
-Obfuscation is easily bypassed by dynamic instrumentation and in principle does not differ from hard coded keys.
-* If the application is using two-way SSL (i.e. there is both server and client certificate validated) check if:
-   * the password to the client certificate is not stored locally, it should be in the Keychain
-   * the client certificate is not shared among all installations (e.g. hard coded in the app)

-The following checks would be performed in the offline application:

-* if the app relies on an additional encrypted container stored in app data, ensure how the encryption key is used;
-   * if key wrapping scheme is used, ensure that the master secret is initialized for each user, or container is re-encrypted with new key;
-   * check how password change is handled and specifically, if you can use master secret or previous password to decrypt the container.

-#### Static Analysis

--- TODO --

-* check source code for used key strings
-* check property files for used keys
-* check files for used keys

-A proper way would be to generate the client certificate upon user registration/first login and then store it in the Keychain.

-* Ensure that the keys/passwords/logins are not stored in application data.
-This can be included in the iTunes backup and increase attack surface.
-Keychain is the only appropriate place to store credentials of any type (password, certificate, etc.).
-* Ensure that keychain entries have appropriate protection class.
-The most rigorous being `kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly` which translates to: entry unlocked only if passcode on the device is set and device is unlocked; the entry is not exportable in backups or by any other means.
-*
-#### Dynamic Analysis

--- TODO [Give examples of Dynamic Testing for "Testing for Insecure and/or Deprecated Cryptographic Algorithms"] --

-* reverse engineer source code, then do the same

-#### Remediation

--- TODO --

-#### References

-##### OWASP Mobile Top 10

--- TODO --

-##### OWASP MASVS

--- TODO --

-##### CWE

--- TODO --

-##### Info

--- TODO --

-##### Tools